danielwertheim/mynatsclient/README.md

 **PLEASE NOTE!** The NATS subscription is still there.
 Use `client.Unsub(...)` or `client.UnsubAsync(...)` to let the server know that your client should not receive messages for a certain subject anymore.

 ## Consumer pings and stuff
-The Consumer looks at `client.Stats.LastOpReceivedAt` to see if it has taken to long time since it heard from the server.
+The Consumer keeps track of how long it was since it got a message from the broker to see if it has taken to long time since it heard from it.

 **NOTE** this only kicks in as long as the client thinks the `Socket` is connected.
 If there's a known hard disconnect it will cleanly just get disconnected.